-Senturus Analytics Connector support both Live and Extract queries.
-The bottom line is, Senturus Analytics Connector sever has no clue if a query is sent for a Live or a Extract purpose.
+The Senturus Analytics Connector supports both Live and Extract queries.
+The bottom line is, the Senturus Analytics Connector sever has no clue if a query is sent for a Live or a Extract purpose.

 - When choosing live vs. extract, you need to consider if you need to preseve Cognos securities.
-When connecting Analytics Connector server via live queries, Analytics Connector server keeps a live connection to Cognos suer on behalf of the Tableau user, so all object security and data security (row/column levels) are preserved.
-For extract, Cognos login is only used when creating/refreshing the extract.
-Afterwards, data is stored witin Tableau and open to all users who have access to this Tableau workbook/data source. - Queries and datast size are very different too.
-For live queries, they are highly aggreated, and in most cases they are filtered, so the dataset are usually very small - handful columns by dozens rows.
-But extract queries are plan select without groups/aggregates, they may have filters, but the dataset are usually very big - dozens of columns by hundreds of thousands rows or more. - Performance wise, extrat usually provide better performance, but it's not always true.
-If your extract is huge while live queries are small and fact, live queries may overperformance extract.
+When connecting to the Analytics Connector server via live queries, the Analytics Connector server keeps a live connection to the Cognos user on behalf of the Tableau user, so all object security and data security (row/column levels) are preserved.
+For extract, the Cognos login is only used when creating/refreshing the extract.
+Afterwards, data is stored witin Tableau and open to all users who have access to this Tableau workbook/data source. - Queries and dataset size are very different too.
+For live queries, they are highly aggreated, and in most cases they are filtered, so the dataset is usually very small - a handful columns by dozens rows.
+Extract queries are plain selects without groups/aggregates.
+They may have filters, but the dataset is usually very big - dozens of columns by hundreds of thousands rows or more. - Performance wise, extract usually provides better performance, but it's not always true.
+If your extract is huge while your live queries are small, live queries may outperform an extract.

-An important note, make sure you checked "Logical Tables" (default) for "Data Storeage" when creating the extract.
-Otherwise Tableau will store tables separately and join them using AAA_LINK column when query extract - thus generating incorrect result.
+Note: Make sure you checked "Logical Tables" (default) for "Data Storage" when creating the extract.
+Otherwise Tableau will store tables separately and join them using AAA_LINK columns when doing an extract - thus generating an incorrect result.